Judicial probe, peace committee to resolve Manipur violence: Shah | Law-Order

 ''We will start temporary helicopter services to connect the Imphal airport with the hill districts.
 Tickets will be offered at Rs 2,000 per passenger and the gap will be borne by the state and central governments,'' he added.

-Appealing people not to believe in rumours, the Home Minister said special telephone lines will be set up for this purpose.
+Appealing to citizens not to pay heed to rumours, the Home Minister said special telephone lines will be set up where people can ring and check the veracity of rumours being circulated.

 Surveillance by drones and deployment of security forces also continues, said officials.